Rotlug/aerothemeplasma-nixos/README.md

 **(Still doesn't work)** This is an attempt to package the [AeroThemePlasma](https://gitgud.io/wackyideas/aerothemeplasma/) theme for Nix/NixOS.

-## What needs to be done
+## What still needs to be done

-* Currently, SevenTasks is broken because it depends on a patched version of libplasma since ~plasma 6.4, I've reached the limit of my nix knowledge so any help is welcome!

 * `extras` package needs to extract the icons, cursor and sound themes (which are `.tar.gz`) instead of just copying them

+* Package `desktopcontainment` widget

 * Add metadata to packages

-* Package `desktopcontainment` widget

 ## How to Install
 You can try out the current state of the package by writing something like this in your NixOS config: